 Add money to your Stripe balance and pay out your sellers or service providers.

 Use this guide to learn how to add funds to your account balance and transfer the funds into your users’ bank accounts, without processing payments through Stripe.
 This guide uses an example of a Q&A product that pays its writers a portion of the advertising revenue that their answers generate.

 When a user (seller or service provider) signs up on your platform, create a user Account (referred to as a connected account) so you can accept payments and move funds to their bank account.
 Connected accounts represent your users in Stripe’s API and facilitate the collection of information requirements so Stripe can verify the user’s identity.
 For a Q&A product that pays for answers, the connected account represents the writer.

 Use the /v1/accounts API to create an Express account and set type to express in the account creation request.

-If you’ve already collected information for your connected accounts, you can prefill that information on the account object for the user.
+If you’ve already collected information for your connected accounts, you can pre-fill that information on the account object for the user.
 Connect Onboarding won’t ask for the pre-filled information during account onboarding.
 The account holder confirms the pre-filled information before accepting the Connect service agreement.
-You can pre-fill any information on the account can be prefilled, including company or individual information, external account information, and more.
+You can pre-fill any information on the account, including personal and business information, external account information, and more.

 The response to your Account Links request includes a value for the key url.
 Redirect your user to this link.
 URLs from the Account Links API are temporary and can be used only once because they grant access to the account holder’s personal information.
 Authenticate the user in your application before redirecting them to this URL.
 If you want to prefill information, you must do so before generating the account link.
 After you create the account link for an Express account, you won’t be able to read or write information for the account.

 Don’t email, text, or otherwise send account link URLs directly to your user.
 Instead, redirect the authenticated user to the account link URL from within your platform’s application.